Jackie-N0307/VicHACK/README.md

 6. Click onto the localhost website provided in the terminal

 7. Please choose a video from the provided boxing clips

+8. Once video is selected, it will be processed and analysed: Please be patient!

+9. Click on start analysis once the video is finished processing